kumarnitesh2000/sample-editor/server/Readme.md

 # Simple Text Editor

-## Simple Text Editor made With JavaScript A 2 Days Project
+>> Simple Text Editor made With JavaScript A 2 Days Project
-## Some Features Are Spell Checker , Rich and flexiBle Autocomplete Feature
+>> Some Features Are Spell Checker , Rich and flexiBle Autocomplete Feature
-## you can Add words of your choice in ***words.json*** file to recommended in Autocomplete
+>> you can Add words of your choice in ***words.json*** file to recommended in Autocomplete
-## some missing features that are not in dummy project are login/ collaboration with your Friend
+>> some missing features that are not in dummy project are login/ collaboration with your Friend
-## github fetching files feature
+>> github fetching files feature
-## cache system of your mostly written words .
+>> cache system of your mostly written words .

 # Some Important Algos are

-## Trie Data structure
+>> Trie Data structure

-# Regular expression little bit
+>> Regular expression little bit
-## but have bugs also with particular type of string .
+>> Stack Queues in String Manipulation

-# Open Contribution Can Be Done
+# Open Contribution Can Be Done And Appreciated .

 1. Fork The Complete Project
 2. Then Add a Branch - FeatureOne (A Best Practice)
 3. create A Pull Request

 ## Note This Is Dummy Editor not the commercial one and missing many features